bengioe/gfn_animations/README.md

 **Credit**: If you feel like it, you can credit me (Emmanuel Bengio) for the animation, but feel free to reuse and make it your own.

-GIFs are below but if you're looking for higher-quality prerendered mp4 equivalents check out [`videos`](videos/).
+Low quality GIFs are below but if you're looking for higher-quality prerendered mp4 equivalents check out [`videos`](videos/).

 ## Animations